 — Exchange Programs (@ECAatState) January 26, 2020

 ECA is proud of its tradition and strong record of including persons with disabilities in its exchange programs, including its flagship Fulbright Programs, FLEX and YES exchanges for foreign high school students, the Gilman International Scholarship Program for U.S. undergraduate study abroad, professional exchanges such as IVLP, as well as culture, arts, and sports diplomacy programs, and many more.
 Beyond that, ECA works with each individual disabled participant to accommodate their needs to ensure they have as successful and comprehensive an exchange experience as possible.

-Finally, in 1995, ECA launched the National Clearinghouse and Disability Exchange (NCDE) and funds it annually through a grant to Mobility International USA.
+Finally, in 1995, ECA launched the (NCDE) and funds it annually through a grant to Mobility International USA.
 The NCDE promotes international exchange opportunities for persons with disabilities worldwide and guides exchange program practitioners in increasing the number of disabled participants in their exchange programs as well as providing support for success.

 ECA continues to build bridges between the disability and international exchange communities, a key component of its long-standing commitment to diversity and inclusion.
 The global efforts of our alumni show that while much progress has been made, the fight for accessibility continues.

 - Follow the Bureau of Education and Cultural Affairs on Twitter at .